 You and your doctor should also create an asthma action plan.
 This is a plan you will follow to help control your asthma and handle asthma attacks.

-These medications are used to relax the airways and keep them from tightening.
-Examples include inhaled corticosteroids and long-acting beta agonists.
-The medications will help to avoid asthma attacks, but will not treat an existing attack.
+These medications are used to avoid asthma attacks, but will not treat an existing attack.
+Medication may include any of or combinations of:

 Prevention is an important step in asthma care.
 Allergy avoidance can be effective with asthma that is made worse by allergens.
 Some general tips for allergen avoidance include:

-In addition, it may be helpful to learn breathing techniques or doing breathing exercises.
+It may be helpful to learn breathing techniques or doing breathing exercises.
+Improved fitness may also increase exercise tolerance and reduce attacks.
 Ask your doctor for advice.

 Your asthma plan may need to be adjusted to adapt to changes in your life or health.
 Staying in contact with your doctor between visits can help you have better control of your asthma.